ttp0513/Python_Regional_Sales_Analysis/README.md

-# Regional Sales Analysis Project
+# Regional Sales Analysis Project (Python, MySQL, PowerBI)

 An end-to-end data analytics project that demonstrates the full lifecycle of sales data analysis—from raw data ingestion to business intelligence reporting.
 Built using **Python**, **MySQL**, and **Power BI**, this project showcases real-world techniques for cleaning, transforming, analyzing, and visualizing sales data.